CommunityHoneyNetwork/chn-docs/docs/hpfeeds-logger.md

-hpfeeds-cif
+hpfeeds-logger
 =============
-The hpfeeds-cif container, when added to a CHN-Server instance, will log a Splunk-friendly record of all attacks to a local log file.
+The hpfeeds-logger container, when added to a CHN-Server instance, will log a Splunk-friendly record of all attacks to a local log file.